mukkino/itch-batch-downloader/README.md

 - info: currently, the list of downloads in debug mode won't show an actual download number (you will need to figure out the number by counting the rows)
 - info: downloads file names will be changed to prevent problems with special characters and duplicate names
 - bug: find out why at the end of execution sometimes the following is displayed: "Press ENTER to exit.^[[?1;0c"
+- bug: png screenshot on top upper corner is missing one line and dublicates another of the overlay menu
 - todo: add proper Python logging and sterr/stout handling rather than the verbose debug we have at the moment
 - todo: add downloads by list, single item or search result (for free items, for example)
 - todo: add command line options rather then only .ini file
 - todo: make the batch process more robust in case of internet not available without risk of flooding itch.io with requests (DNS resolve, cable removed, etc.)
 - todo: chrome driver installer has a downloader that causes problems when printing to file.
 Override that
-- todo: ability to download screenshots as single images from the product page
+- todo: ability to download screenshots as single images from the product page (example: https://bootdiskrevolution.itch.io/bleed)
 - todo: html page downloader

 ## The compiled version

 - Under releases you can download a command line tool for Windows that is basically this script compiled.
 It allows you to use the downloader without installing Python and doing all the stuff described in here.
 You just download it, unzip it, open a command prompt, navigate to the .exe directory and execute the program.
-Unfortunaly I have a feeling that your antivirus will NOT be happy with it.
+Unfortunately I have a feeling that your antivirus will NOT be happy with it.
 So, if you trust it, run it, if you don't, install Python and do everything else as described here above
-- To compile the script like I did, do all of the steps here above and then from a command prompt run (it takes all the necesary steps to create the .exe file on your machine by yourself):
+- To compile the script like I did, do all of the steps here above and then from a command prompt run (it takes all the necessary steps to create the .exe file on your machine by yourself):
 ```
 buildbinary.cmd
 ```
-## Honorable mention
+## Honourable mention

 This script was originally based on https://github.com/shakeyourbunny/itch-downloader with some modifications